okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 On March 1, 2022, all new [Okta orgs](/docs/concepts/okta-organizations/) are Identity Engine orgs, so that all new customers can take advantage of the new features.

-If you're a Classic Engine customer who wants to upgrade their apps to use Identity Engine, go to [Identity Engine upgrade overview](/docs/guides/oie-upgrade-overview/).
+If you are a Classic Engine customer who wants to upgrade their apps to use Identity Engine, go to [Identity Engine upgrade overview](/docs/guides/oie-upgrade-overview/).

 For Classic Engine customers who don't yet want to upgrade, your existing functionality continues to work for now, including your Classic Engine org, v1 API, and SDKs.